abramov-v/synchroscope/README.md

 # Synchroscope Simulator

-Educational Tkinter simulator for synchronizing an incoming generator with a 50 Hz BUS.
+Educational simulator for synchronizing a generator with a 50 Hz BUS.

 ## Run